alinaqi/reachgenie/docs/workflows.md

      - company_id: Which company owns the campaign
      - product_id: Which product the campaign is promoting
    - The system leverages enriched product data to create more effective messaging when available
+   - Product ICPs can guide targeting strategies and message customization

 2. **Campaign Management**:
    - Campaigns can be retrieved using `GET /api/companies/{company_id}/campaigns`
    - Campaigns link products, company, and type of outreach together
    - Enriched product data (overview, value proposition, etc.) is used to enhance campaign personalization
+   - ICPs help focus campaigns on specific customer segments with tailored messaging

 ### 6. Running Email Campaigns